schnelled/VikingBot/README.md

 ### Version History

-2018-09-04
+2018-09-04\
-Changed $about to provide information about bot and it's version.
+Changed $about to provide information about bot and it's version\
-Added $info to provide information about Viking Robotics Society
+Added $info to provide information about Viking Robotics Society\